How To Choose The Best Face Mask

 P95 Elastomeric Respirators

 Elastomeric Respirator masks are large, full- or partial-face masks with removable filter elements designed to be reusable.
-These are more common for firemen, coal miners, by professional woodworkers or machinists.
+These are more common for firemen, coal miners, professional woodworkers or machinists.

 Incubating from Kickstarter with over $400,000 pledges, the B2 Mask price is north of $40 each with two disposable filters.
 It is designed to comply with NIOSH N99 standards per 42 CFR Part 84, but the B2 Mask has not yet gone through the regulatory approval process with either FDA or NIOSH.
 During normal use, the B2 filters offer 40–50 hours of protection before filtration efficiency starts to drop.